 Pet Insurance overview

-Less than 5% of pet owners in the US have pet insurance, but it is becoming more and more popular.
+Less than 5% of pet owners in the US have pet insurance, but it is becoming more popular.
 The rising costs of supplies, medications, and labor mean rising veterinary costs.
-Some companies are now offering pet insurance as part of an employee’s benefit package.
+Some companies are now offering pet insurance as part of an employee’s benefits package.

 Is pet insurance right for me?